12 Surprising Things that Can Damage Your Hearing

 July 19, 2023 0

-Leisure Activities that Can Damage Your Hearing
+Leisure Activities That Can Damage Your Hearing

 Having fun shouldn’t come at a cost.
 Unfortunately, without essential safeguards, many things that people do for pleasure could be costing them their hearing.
 Here are some common leisure activities that can put you at risk of hearing loss without proper protection.